Home workouts to help you get back in shape

 5 Exercises to begin building strength and balance

-Workouts building strength and cardio
+Workouts that build strength and cardio

-Lower body standing workout for seniors
+Lower-body standing workout for seniors

 Chair workout for strength, cardio, and flexibility